acheong08/track.duti.tech/src/lib/markdown/chatgpt/about.md

 ### Features

 - Multi account pool
+- Multiple agents can live in one window (Least RAM used)
 - Protect your server with authentication
-- Multiple agents can live in one window (Least RAM used)
+- Email/Password autofill
+- Automatic cloudflare bypass
+- Persistent conversations

 ## transitive-bullshit